 If you've checked your credit score recently and discovered that it's rated "excellent," then congratulations!
 It takes a great deal of consistency and diligence to reach that point.
 Your reward?
 The best of the best when it comes to credit card options.

-MyBankTracker experts picked the following as the best credit cards for excellent credit:
+In our opinion, these are the best credit cards for excellent credit:

-Best Excellent Credit Score Credit Cards for Airfare and Hotel Stays
+Best for Airfare and Hotel Stays

 Are travel rewards your greatest desire?
 Then check out the Barclaycard Arrival Plus™ World Elite MasterCard®.
 This is a top-notch card.
 With this card, you can cut the cost of your travel spending, especially for airfare and hotels.
 You can earn two miles per dollar spent on all purchases.
 Each mile can be redeemed for travel statement credit at a value of one mile per cent.
 You also get 5% miles back with every redemption.